wp-plugins/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.4.14 =
+* Fixed: newsletters were sent only to one mailing list though more lists were chosen, now send to all selected lists
+* Updated: some limits in batch sending settings
+* Added: yes/no texts in report
+* Added: some hook filters: 'alo_easymail_widget_ok_class', 'alo_easymail_widget_error_class', 'alo_easymail_placeholders_title_easymail_post_vars'

 = 2.4.13 =
 * Added: new capabilities for newsletter post type and new permission settings